 How Much Does It Cost to Gamify Your Project?

+We have reviewed the best gamification examples that prove its effectiveness.
 Investing in gamification is not a risky adventure or a waste.
 Examples of large and small companies around the world have shown that such investments have a high ROI and, depending on the purpose and focus of gamification, return after a year or two.
-Companies get more inspired and motivated employees in the case of internal gamification and engaged, loyal customers in the case of internal gamification.
-Gamification is the future.
+Companies get more inspired and motivated employees in the case of internal gamification, and engaged, loyal customers in the case of external gamification.
+Gamification strategy is the future.
 And if you clearly understand and accept this, then the market advantage will definitely be on your side.

-Do not hesitate to contact Kevuru Games for gamification services: we are ready to offer you a full cycle of gamification of your product from scratch entirely on our side or in cooperation with you, as well as individual services for creating specific art elements, writing a game design document or testing a finished product.
+Do not hesitate to contact Kevuru Games for gamification services – we are ready to offer you a full-cycle gamification service for your product from scratch completely on our side or in cooperation with you, as well as individual services for creating specific art elements, writing a game design document, or testing the finished product.